 Fade To Black was born of a legacy and connection to Australian opals.
 All of the stones used in the collections are ethically sourced from Lightning Ridge and some parts of Queensland, and production is monitored by the founder’s father, Mario Ikasovic, a world renowned gem cutter for over 40 years.
 His masterful expertise and unparalleled level of precision cutting ability has made him the top opal supplier to the world’s most respected jewelers and fashion houses.

 Polishing, cutting and setting is all done in house without any outsourcing, guaranteeing complete control over the quality of each piece produced.
 Fade To Black has built close relationships with miners over generations, which allows not only first selection to an array of prized gemstones, but ensures the miners are paid fairly and the best price can be achieved from mine to market.

 Born in Sydney, Tatiana was quickly introduced to the nomadic life, travelling between NYC and parts of Europe as a toddler before settling for a few years in the polar opposite, the swelteringly hot and barren mining town of Lightning Ridge, Australia, where her father procured, cut and sold precious opals.
-She returned to NYC to attend a prestigious drama school where she nurtured her passion for film, writing and the arts.
+She returned to NYC to attend a prestigious film school where she nurtured her passion for film, writing and the arts.

 Tatiana currently resides in Los Angeles, California.

-Opal mining is as low scale and minimally invasive on the earth as possible.
+Unlike other forms of mining, Opal mining is as low scale and minimally invasive on the earth as possible.
 It provides much needed jobs to the local community and the miners are required to refill their mines when they are finished, often planting trees on top of the site.
 Because of the nature of the sandstone, within years the excavation regenerates to it's prior form.